AjayrajC/Groundwater-monitoring-using-ESP32/README.md

 #### Install the ESP32 Board in Arduino IDE:
 - Go to File > Preferences.
-- In the "Additional Board Manager URLs" field, add the following URL: https://dl.espressif.com/dl/package_esp32_index.json
+- In the "Additional Board Manager URLs" field add the following URL: https://dl.espressif.com/dl/package_esp32_index.json
 - Go to Tools > Board > Boards Manager, search for ESP32 and install the package.
 ### Install Required Libraries: